- Aesthetic Challenges

 - Avoid a "one size fits all" design approach.
 Also see WBDG Accessible—Plan for Flexibility and Design for the Changing Workplace.

 - Look at design problems as unique opportunities for creativity and innovation in the selection of products and systems.
 See WBDG Aesthetic Opportunities and Aesthetic Challenges.

 - When resolving conflicts in the design and selection of products and systems, coordinate with consideration of opportunities and impacts affecting design and constructability of all involved building systems.

-- Consider energy conservation and Life-Cycle Cost Analysis in the selection of systems and equipment, especially for facilities with longer expected/designed service life (such as institutional and governmental buildings).
+- Consider energy conservation and Life-Cycle Cost Analysis in the selection of products and systems especially for facilities with longer expected/designed service life (such as institutional and governmental buildings).

 Seek Integrated Design Solutions that Fully Incorporate Product/Systems